-Minister of Skills Development and Labour Presiding Member of the Executive Council Authority under which (This part is for administrative purpose s only and is not part of the Order.)
-Act and section: Workers Compensation Amendment A ct (No. 2), 2002, section 44 Other (specify):- Novem her 18, 2002 1260 1200214
+Minister of Skills Development and Labour Presiding Member of the Executive Council Authority under which (This part is for administrative purposes a Order is made: only and is not part of the Order.)
+Act and section:- Workers Compensation Amendment Act (No. 2), 2002, section 44 Other (specify):- Novemi her 18, 2002 126D 1200214